ibexa/documentation-user/docs/content_management/translate_content.md

 !!! note

-    If a language pair for a given source-to-target combination already exists, you cannot create another one with a different service.
+    If a language pair for a given source-to-target combination already exists, even for a disabled translation service, you cannot create another one with a different service.
     Edit the existing language pair instead.
+    To do it, you may need to temporarily re-enable the disabled services, so that all language pairs appear on the screen.

 ### Side-by-side translation view